 How Much Dry-Ice Should You Use?

 Since there are many variables involved in shipping (such as Styrofoam® box wall thickness, shape of dry-ice, shipping temperatures, etc.) it is difficult to accurately know the sublimation rate of your dry-ice.
 Pellet-style dry-ice sublimates quicker than brick-style dry-ice.
-In one of our trial shipments, an insulated box (11” x 9” x 9” with a 1 3/8” wall thickness) contained 3.1 kg of pellet-style dry-ice which sublimated at a rate of 1 – 1.5 kg per 24 hrs.
-Overseas clients should use a MIN of 10-12 kg of dry ice and ship Monday only.
+Trans-border and Domestic shipments should use a MIN of 5 kg of dry ice.
+Overseas clients should use a MIN of 12 kg of dry ice and ship Monday only.

 We recommend using a minimum of 5 kg of dry-ice for overnight shipments.
 For packages labeled as animal samples we recommend adding more dry ice (ie. 6-10 kg) to address the extra shipping delay.
 If your institute provides brick-style dry-ice you can use less.

 - Make sure the package containing the dry-ice is not air tight to allow the escape of carbon dioxide (Example: If you are shipping samples with dry ice in a Styrofoam® container, do not tape around all edges of the lid.)

 - Dry ice must be placed inside the Styrofoam box with the samples.

 - The primary and secondary packaging must be secure as the dry ice sublimates.